getopenmono/monodocs/tutorials/arduino_quoting_arnold.md

 .. caution:: Please be aware that ``snprintf`` arguments are a bit quirky.
 The *max length* argument, that specifies the total size of the data buffer, must include the string terminator.
 However the returned length of the total string, behaves like ``strlen`` - not including the terminator.
 ```

 Let us not forget to call `beginPostRequest()`.
-There are two scenarios where we can trigger the call: when it is *not ready* or when *it is ready*.
+There are two scenarios where we can trigger the call: when the network is *not ready* or when *it is ready*.

 If the network is not ready, we should just call the HTTP call from inside the `networkReady()` function: